gmhertz/undergraduate-final-project/README.md

 This project was my thesis to graduate in Electrical Engineering at [Federal University of Rio Grande do Sul](http://www.ufrgs.br/).

-You can read it in Portuguese only: [PDF Format](https://github.com/marceloschreiber/undergraduate-final-project/blob/master/Monografia.pdf)
+You can read it: [PDF Format](https://github.com/marceloschreiber/undergraduate-final-project/blob/master/Monografia.pdf) (Portuguese only)

 ### Abstract

-(copy from the document for convenience)
+(copied from the document for convenience)

 Mosquitos are a vector of infectious diseases, such as malaria, dengue and yellow fever, and affect thousands of people annually.
 One way to combat these vectors is by mapping these species